Want to learn new ways to make extra money?

 Join the family to get updates from us and tons of cool freebies:

 Did you know that having a low credit score can increase the cost of a 5-year $20,000 car loan by over $5,000?
-It’s true, and less than 25% of consumers are aware of it, according to a recent survey.
+It’s true, and fewer than 25% of consumers are aware of it, according to a recent survey.
 Knowing your credit score is the first step to saving money on loan interest rates.

 When it comes to saving money and making smarter financial choices, many of us don’t fully appreciate the impact our credit score has on our financial well-being.

 There are a few different credit scores, but FICO® Scores are the most popular among lenders.
 According to Blaine Lyerla, Managing Editor at Experian, FICO® Scores are developed by the Fair Isaac Corporation as a measure of your creditworthiness.
 They are considered by many lenders when they consult a scoring model to make their credit decisions.

 FICO® Scores are used in 90% of credit decisions, so they’re a likely indicator of how your credit may look to a lender or other party.

-Think of your credit score as a representation of how “good you are” for any money that is loaned to you.
+Think of your credit score as a representation of how trustworthy you are to repay a loan.
 If you have any big financial goals in mind like buying a house or getting a new car, then knowing your credit score will certainly come into play.

 Are you likely to pay your lenders back on time?

 Your credit score looks at how you have managed your debt in the past and predicts the likelihood of you repaying any new debts in the future.

-Having a good FICO Score (around 700 or above) is important because it shows lenders that A) you’re unlikely to default on a loan, and B) you’ve got a history of paying people back on time.
+Having a good FICO® Score (around 700 or above) is important for two main reasons.
+It shows lenders that you’re unlikely to default on a loan, and you’ve got a history of paying people back on time.
 From a lender’s point of view, those two things are a high priority.